Federal Housing Administration: Mortgage insurance

-Since its establishment in 1934, the FHA and HUD have collectively provided insurance for nearly 50 million home mortgages.
-Presently, the FHA holds a portfolio that includes approximately 8.5 million insured single-family mortgages, as well as more than 11,000 insured multifamily mortgages.
-Additionally, it encompasses over 3,900 mortgages dedicated to hospitals and residential care facilities.
+Since 1934, the FHA and HUD have insured almost 50 million home mortgages.
+Currently, the FHA has approximately 8.5 million insured single family mortgage, more than 11,000 insured multifamily mortgages, and over 3,900 mortgages for hospitals and residential care facilities in its portfolio.

 FHA down payment

-A borrower has several options for sourcing their down payment.
-The 3.5% requirement can be met by using the borrower's personal funds or by receiving a qualified gift from a family member or another eligible source.
+A borrower's down payment may come from a number of sources.
+The 3.5% requirement can be satisfied with the borrower using their own cash or receiving an eligible gift from a family member or other eligible source.